UCL/STIR-GATE-Connection/VoxelisedSimulation/SubScripts/CreateXCATImages/README.md

 Created:  Mon 30 Sep 2019 14:07:08 BST

-This directory is used to create the input files for the GATE simulation.
+This directory is used to create XCAT files for GATE simulation.

 Files